sebastian-st/simplefit/README.md

 - pysimplegui

 # Usage
 Run the code with no arguments.
-This should open a GUI window in which you can import text catalog files with multiple columns (requires header):
+This should open a GUI window, as shown below, in which you can import text catalog files with multiple columns (requires header).

+At the moment, the following three fit functions are implemented by default:
+- Exponential function
+- Linear function
+- Polynomial of second order
+but a generalisation to any other function (with maximally 3 parameters) is possible.
+In principle, the code can be extended to any fit function with any number of parameters, which I plan as an additional feature in upcoming versions.

 ![Screenshot](http://sebastian.stapelberg.de/documents/simplefit.png "Screenshot")